 It doesn’t matter if the number is $20,000, $200,000 or $2 million.
 The chronic inability to hit your own desired sales goals indicates a serious problem that time alone will not fix.

-Naturally, I’m not talking about people who set sales goals, achieve them and then set new ones.
-All of us should be constantly striving to exceed our previous successes and shooting for new heights.
-But frustration, stagnation and lack of achievement require different actions.
+Naturally, I’m not talking about people who set sales goals, achieve them, and then set new ones.
+All of us should constantly strive to exceed our previous successes and shoot for new heights.
+But frustration, stagnation, and lack of achievement require different actions.

 In sales, our biggest problems often come from misconceptions.
 We think we have a better grasp of things than we really do.
-We think we know everything necessary to attract, qualify and convert prospects into clients, and for some reason they’re just not doing it.
+Maybe we think we know everything necessary to attract, qualify and convert prospects into clients, and for some reason, we just don’t do it.
 We think we know what it takes to build and sustain a client base.
-We think that we should be able to obtain a higher level of success with our existing level of knowledge and ability.
+Perhaps we think we should be able to obtain a higher level of success with our existing level of knowledge and ability.
 But it just doesn’t work that way.

-When we’re not achieving the level of sales, profit and commission we want to achieve, it means there are specific things we either don’t know or are failing to practice.
+When we fail to achieve the level of sales, profit, and commission we want to achieve, it means there are specific things we either don’t know or fail to practice.

-Are There Really Things You Don’t Know About Getting Clients?
+Are There Really Things You Don’t Know About Hitting Your Sales Goals and Getting Clients?

-If you’re not hitting your desired numbers, then yes.
+If you consistently fail to hit your desired numbers, then yes.

 Answer these questions for yourself: What is the biggest bottleneck in your current sales process?
-Is it driving that steady stream of qualified leads to your door?
-Is it fully penetrating your existing accounts?
-Is it your ability to get through to decision makers?
+Driving that steady stream of qualified leads to your door?
+Fully penetrating your existing accounts?
+Is it your ability to get through to decision-makers?
 Is it overcoming price objections?
-Is it staying focused, motivated and in the game?
+Or, is it staying focused, motivated and in the game?

 If you do nothing else for yourself this week, do this: Take just a few moments to ask yourself, “What is your sales process?
 What have you learned lately?
-Do you have a system in place for attracting, qualifying and converting clients?”
+Do you have a system in place to attract, qualify and convert clients?”
 If so, “how is that process working out for you?”
-And if not, how can you ever achieve the level of success you’re shooting for?
+And if not, how can you ever achieve the level of success you want to achieve?

-When we take the right actions, we get the results we’re looking for and our self-confidence soars.
+When we take the right actions, we get the results we want, and our self-confidence soars.

-When we’re not getting the results we want, It’s a screaming signal we’re not taking the right actions!
+When we fail to get the results we want, It’s a screaming signal that we’re not taking the right actions!

 If you’re not hitting your desired volume of sales and profit, there’s a reason for that.